 And then she humorously explains how the helicopter was very close and they had to do many takes and, every time the helicopter had finished its run, the back draft would fling her into the grass and she’d come up spitting dirt and hay.

-And I will add, as I live in Vienna, Austria where the subject of The Sound of Music comes up in conversation now and again — Austrians think it’s funny that the movie is so representative of outside of Austria, as most Austrians had not heard of it for most of their life, and I have yet to meet one who has actually seen it.
+And I will add, as I live in Vienna, Austria where the subject of The Sound of Music comes up in conversation now and again — Austrians think it is hilarious that the movie is so representative of Austria outside the country, as most Austrians had not heard of it, and I have yet to meet one who has actually seen it.

-Some of that, of course, is because it’s a Hollywood version of Austria and not something most Austrians are interested in buying into.
+Some of that, of course, is because it is a Hollywood version of Austria and not something most Austrians are interested in buying into.
 Plus, even though the story is based on a book, it is not a particularly accurate telling.

 But…for me, a Brit who grew up on The Sound of Music, it is a lovely movie and, I think, one of Julie Andrews’ best.